Logarithmic typical distances in preferential attachment models: Spectral radius of the truncated offspring operator

 \end{proposition} \begin{rem}[The convergence of the spectral radius] \Cref{pro_hd_spe_con} yields that the spectral radius of $\bfT_{\kappa^\circ_{\zeta}}$ converges to $\nu$ as $\zeta\searrow 0$; \longversion{see \Cref{sec-app-conv-nu-kappa-hvep} for a proof.}\shortversion{we refer to \cite[Appendix B]{HofZhu25long} for a proof.} \end{rem}

 By \Cref{RE-CON-SPE-RADIUS}, one would expect that the proof of \Cref{pro_hd_spe_con} relies heavily on the application of extensive functional analysis techniques.
-Unfortunately, the operator $\bfT_\kappa$ is neither a self-adjoint nor a compact operator, making it difficult to control changes in its spectral radius under small perturbations through this approach.
+Unfortunately, the operator $\bfT_\kappa$ is neither \ch{self-adjoint nor compact}, making it difficult to control changes in its spectral radius under small perturbations through this approach.
 Indeed, our proof is purely probabilistic.
 The remainder of this section focuses on this probabilistic proof and is organized as follows: In \Cref{sec_isometry}, we use an isometry to obtain a large deviation-type interpretation for $\langle {\bf 1}, \bfT_{\tilde\kappa^\circ_{\zeta}}^k {\bf 1}\rangle$ through a random walk.
-In \Cref{sec_decoupling}, we simplify this interpretation by a measure transformation and complete the proof of \eqref{pro_hd_spe_con} using a martingale argument.
+In \Cref{sec_decoupling}, we simplify this interpretation by a measure transformation, and complete the proof of \eqref{pro_hd_spe_con} \zhu{by studying a related random walk}.